FraunhoferIOSB/FROST-Server/docs/settings/settings.md

   A flag to control if CORS specific attributes should be added to HttpServletRequest object or not.
 Default: `true`.
 * **http.sessionCookiePath:** Since 2.4.0
   If set, overrides the session cookie path of Tomcat.
 Usefull when FROST is behind a path-rewriting reverse proxy.
 Default: ``.
+* **http.remoteIpFilter.enable:** Since 2.4.0
+  If true, a [remoteIpFilter](https://tomcat.apache.org/tomcat-9.0-doc/config/filter.html#Remote_IP_Filter) is added.
+  All configuration parameters of the filter are exposed as `http.remoteIpFilter.enable`.
+Default: `false`.

 ## Auth settings